Real Madrid C: Real Madrid C

 After RFEF rulings about the status of reserve teams, the amateur team was renamed Real Madrid C in 1990.
 In 1990–91, the team again won their group, but was runner-up in the Liguilla de Ascenso (promotion mini-league).
 Two years later, the team won promotion to the Segunda División B. In 1997, the team was relegated back to the Tercera when Real Madrid B were demoted from the Segunda División to the Segunda División B. In 2005–06, the team missed promotion to the Segunda B by a single goal; Guijuelo won their home leg 1–0 and lost away 1–2 for 2–2 on aggregate, and the tie was broken by the away goals rule.

 Real Madrid C gained promotion in 2012, and maintained an upper-table position in the third tier for two years before being forcibly demoted in 2014 when Castilla were relegated to the third level.
 After the 2014–15 Tercera División season, the C-team was disbanded.

+In 2022, Real Madrid reached an agreement with RSC Internacional FC to make the club their C-team for the 2022–23 Tercera Federación.
+For the 2023–24 season, Real Madrid C returned to an active status and took RSC Internacional's place in the division.